RusdiHaizim/AI_PROJECT_2_PACMAN_SUDOKU/README.md

 Solving Sudoku and Pacman

 ## Sudoku
-Planned to run AC-3 algorithm to solve easier puzzles first.
-For harder puzzles, program uses backtracking with 2 heuristics, MRV (MOST CONSTRAINED VARIABLE) and LCV (LEAST CONSTRAINT VALUE).
+Realised that AC-3 algorithm takes too long to solve within backtracking.
+Also, if AC-3 manages to solve in pre-processing, backtracking can solve it faster using forward-checking.

+Main algorithm now uses backtracking with 1 heuristic only, MRV (Minimum remaining values in variable) LCV (Least constraining value) is scraped since it takes too long to process.

 ### Input Command to run Program (Uses Python 2)